NG-ZORRO/issue-helper/README.md

 ## Build

 Run `npm run build` to build the project.
 The build artifacts will be stored in the `issue-helper/` directory.
 Use the `--prod` flag for a production build.

-## Further help

-To get more help on the Angular CLI (7.x) use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).